 Offer in Compromise

 The Offer in Compromise is a repayment option available under the IRS Fresh Start Program.
-Although this option is not used with as much frequency as installment agreements, it is still a possibility for some taxpayers.
+Although this option is not used with as much frequency as installment agreements, it is still possible for some taxpayers.
 With this payment option, you make an offer to settle your entire tax debt for less than the amount you currently owe.
 In some cases, the offer you make may be substantially lower than your balance, resulting in significant savings.

 In the past, the IRS would consider at least four years of potential income when determining whether to accept a taxpayer’s offer.
 Under the Fresh Start Initiative, only the next one to two years’ income will be considered.
 The Fresh Start Initiative also simplified this program for the convenience of taxpayers.

 The IRS does not accept every offer made under this program.
 In fact, many offers will be rejected, especially if they are low in comparison to the total debt owed.
-In order to give your offer the best possible chance of acceptance, you need to structure it carefully.
+To give your offer the best possible chance of acceptance, you need to structure it carefully.
 Your offer should be an accurate reflection of your financial situation.
 If the IRS believes that you could afford to pay more and/or that they could collect more by pursuing garnishments or other actions against you, they are unlikely to accept your offer.
 Your offer should also be reasonable based on the total amount you owe.

 If the IRS sees that accepting the offer would require them to accept a substantial loss, they are unlikely to agree to it.